 A State Department spokesman told Reuters in response that suggestions the Foreign Service ranks are being drastically cut were "simply not accurate."

-He did not dispute the data cited by the AFSA, but described it as "misleading" to claim the number in career ambassadors had dropped by 60% as there were only five to begin with.
+He did not dispute the data cited by the AFSA, but described it as "misleading" to claim the number in career ambassadors had dropped by 60 percent as there were only five to begin with.
 The spokesperson said Tillerson "plans to nominate individuals for this role in the near future."

 The loss of high-level talent may be deterring interest at the bottom rungs too.